brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-23-per-app-theme.md

     GTK_THEME=Adapta firefox

-What's the global launcher-independent solution?

-c. or make *browser* in your ~/bin with
+c. or make *browser* in your ~/bin with something like (assuming we want Adapta, which is a light version of Adpata-Nokto)

+    #!/bin/bash

+    if cat $HOME/.gtkrc-2.0 | grep Adapta-Nokto ; then
+        echo "mkay"
         GTK_THEME=Adapta /usr/bin/firefox
-    # chmod +x browser
+    else
+        echo "just using what's there"
+        /usr/bin/firefox
+    fi

 d. or dev theme, which is dark, but does look reasonable
 [https://addons.mozilla.org/en-US/firefox/addon/devedition-theme-enabler/](https://addons.mozilla.org/en-US/firefox/addon/devedition-theme-enabler/)

+All ^ ugly workarounds.
+What's the global launcher-independent solution?